Why is Incident Reporting Important in Healthcare?

 hands signing a document on a clipboard in a medical environment

 We’ve all seen healthcare news stories related to medical errors.
 A doctor performs surgery on the wrong body part.
 An instrument is left inside a patient’s body.
 Each is considered a critical mistake or incident.
-In this blog, we’ll answer the question “why is incident reporting important in healthcare?,” why most medical errors and emergencies are reported through an incident reporting system, what makes up an incident report, and real-life examples of where incident reporting saved or sunk a healthcare organization.
+In this blog, I’ll answer the question “why is incident reporting important in healthcare?,” why most medical errors and emergencies are reported through an incident reporting system, what makes up an incident report, and real-life examples of where incident reporting saved or sunk a healthcare organization.

 What is an Incident Report?